 2. Manage deviations quickly and effectively

-On the other hand, paperless manufacturing with digital MOS platforms lets workers register, analyze and solve equipment deviations much more quickly.
+On the other hand, paperless manufacturing with connected worker platforms lets workers register, analyze and solve equipment deviations much more quickly.
 These tools feature easy-to-use maintenance checklists, propose countermeasures, implement root causes analyses (RCA) and display relevant items from the knowledge base — all of which are accessible anywhere.
-Thanks to these features, digital MOS platforms reduce the time it takes to follow up on, manage and resolve even the smallest production issues.
+Thanks to these features, connected worker platforms reduce the time it takes to follow up on, manage and resolve even the smallest production issues.

 3. Take action with manufacturing dashboards